cyberconcepts/cybertools/organize/README.txt

   >>> wi01.setInitData(party='annie')
   Traceback (most recent call last):
   ...
-  ValueError: Attribute 'party' may not be set in state 'assigned'.
+  ValueError: Attribute 'party' already set to 'jim'.

 Jim now really starts to work.
 The start time is usually set automatically but may also be specified explicitly.